Marketing and Budget Planning: The 5 Steps to Success

 This should now be aware of what percentage of sales they would like to provide annually for marketing activities.
 After this calculation and the deduction of the resulting personnel costs results in the annual marketing budget, with which the measures and the marketing plan can be created below.
 Since the calculation of the budget is not sufficient to create a successful marketing plan, we have defined 5 steps in which the resources should be meaningfully distributed and the plan should be structured.

-First of all, it is important to have a clear goal in mind to prevent money from being spent on spontaneous actions without being effective.
+First of all, it is important to have a clear goal in mind in order to prevent funds from being spent on spontaneous actions without being effective.
 These major marketing goals may include, for example, image enhancement or new customer acquisition.
-To achieve these goals, the year is divided into different marketing priorities, which are to achieve the individual goals.
+In order to reach these goals, the year is divided into different marketing priorities, which should reach the individual goals.

-As a result, individual measures are defined and carefully selected.
+Individual measures are then defined and carefully selected for these priorities.
 With the goals set before, it should not be too difficult to find out which instruments are the right one.
-For example, for a young target group, predominantly online measures and social media campaigns may be promising, in line with the advertising focus, while for other emphases a large poster campaign would be more targeted.
+For example, for a young target group, predominantly online measures and social media campaigns may be promising, in line with the advertising focus, while in other areas of focus a large poster campaign would be more effective.
 For the support of the local partners, they can also resort directly to the marketing consultants of the marketing center.

-In addition to the definition of priorities should also take place a prioritization.
+In addition to the definition of priorities, a prioritization should also take place.
 This means that it is decided which advertising measures more value is placed and which goals are in the foreground.
 This should help to distribute and weight the budget depending on the target.
-In addition, it is thus possible to determine to what extent and with what frequency individual measures should be taken.
+It is also possible to determine the extent and frequency of individual measures.

-Ultimately, all that remains is the comparison with the initial budget, which includes all the costs calculated for the individual priorities.
+Ultimately, all that remains is the alignment with the initial budget, which combines all calculated costs for each priority.
 If a deviation is detected, measures have to be deleted or extended in retrospect in order not to exceed the budget.

 Subsequent: Success measurement for the next planning